rinalds98/Savory-Junction/README.md

 ## **Manual Testing**
 The Following was tested manually and passed:
 - **Navbar**
+    - User logged out:
+        - Home link - works as intended bringing the user back to the home page.
+        - Create a booking - brings the user to the create a booking page.
+        - Log-In/Register - brings the user to the respective pages.
+        - Does not show 'Manage Bookings' or 'Log-Out' nav links
+    - User logged In:
+        - Home link - works as intended bringing the user back to the home page.
+        - Create a booking - brings the user to the create a booking page.
+        - Manage Bookings - brings the user to the manage bookings page.
+        - Log-Out - brings the user to the log-Out page.
+        - Does not show 'Log-In' or 'Register' nav links.

 - **Homepage**
     - Call to action button
         - 'Make a reservation' button works as intended - brings the user to the Create a Booking page.
-    - If the user is not logged in
+    - If the user is not logged in.
         - The review section of the home page will only show reviews posted.
-If the user wants to leave a review they will need to log in
+If the user wants to leave a review they will need to log in.
         - The log-In button works as intended, bringing the user to the Log-In page.

 - **Review Section**
-    - If the user is logged in there will be a star rating system and text area for a user to leave a review
+    - If the user is logged in there will be a star rating system and text area for a user to leave a review.
     - Trying to post a review without selecting a star and inputting text in the text area.
-The user will get a "please select one of the options" and "please fill out this field"
+The user will get a "please select one of the options" and "please fill out this field".
     - If the user has already posted a review they will get an alert that states they have already made a review.

 - **Create a Reservation**